Oklahoma City Negligent Hiring Lawyers

 Hiring Failure

-When deciding to hire an employee for a specific job, an employer has a duty to ensure that the person they are hiring is capable of performing the functions of the job.
-For carrier companies, there are some regulations for drivers set out by the Federal Motor Carrier Safety Administration that must be met in order for a driver to be able to operate a large commercial vehicle.
+When hiring an employee for a specific job, an employer must ensure that the person they are hiring can perform the job functions.
+For carrier companies, some regulations for drivers are set out by the Federal Motor Carrier Safety Administration.
+These must be met for a driver to operate a large commercial vehicle.
 For example, drivers must undergo a medical examination and receive a positive determination from a doctor.
-This must be done every two years (or less, if recommended by the doctor).
-Being healthy is important for drivers because the demands of driving freight trucks and other large commercial vehicles can be physically taxing.
+This must be done every two years (or less, if the doctor recommends).
+Being healthy is important for drivers because the demands of freight trucks and other large commercial vehicles can be physically taxing.
 The vocation involves long hours and a certain amount of physical dexterity.

 Drivers must also undergo alcohol and drug screenings before they can be hired.
 Commercial drivers must also have a special driver’s license.
 All these requirements (and many others) must be met for a driver to be legally road ready.
-It is the responsibility of the carrier company to make sure that all their new drivers are compliant with the rules.
+It is the carrier company’s responsibility to ensure that all their new drivers comply with the rules.
 If a driver is not compliant, and a carrier company hires them or continues to let them work anyway, the carrier company may be liable for any accident the driver causes.

 Examples of Negligent Hiring